Slice29/howManyRectangles/README.md

 The project has the following inputs: the size of the grid and the points to check on the grid.

+The coordinates are flipped from the classical cartesian ones, as it was easier for me to work with them this way.
+So X coordinate is really the Y coordinate and the other way around.

 After submitting the first form, the grid and the points will be generated on the canvas.

 I took the liberty to provide some input data, but feel free to change it and experiment with different grid sizes and points.